Gearbox-protocol/goerli-playground/README.md

    Deploys mock of normal ERC20 tokens
 3. `npx hardhat run scripts/mocksDeploy.ts --network localhost`
    Deploys DeFi protocol mocks: Lido, Curve, Convex, Yearn
-4. `npx hardhat run scripts/curveAddLiquidity2.ts --network localhost`
+4. `npx hardhat run scripts/curveAddLiquidity.ts --network localhost`
    Adds liquidity to Curve pools deployed on step 3.
 Can be run multiple times.
-5. `npx hardhat run scripts/priceFeedDeploy2.ts --network localhost`
+5. `npx hardhat run scripts/priceFeedDeploy.ts --network localhost`
    Deploys chainlink price feeds that will be synced with mainnets by robot
+6. `npx hardhat run scripts/pairV2Deploy.ts --network localhost`
+   Adds uniswap pairs for deployed tokens with deployed USDC, and adds liquidity to these pairs on well-known Uniswap and Sushiswap routers on target testnet.

+It's also possible to run `npx hardhat run scripts/playgroundDeploy.ts --network localhost` to deploy everything in one go